Rio Grande class K-37: History

 Although the K-37s are actually about 2% lighter than the K-36s, they were erroneously thought to be much harder on track.
-The D&SNG originally owned four of the surviving K-37s, but they found that the #497 was too hard on their track and didn't handle the Animas Canyon section of the route as well as they would have hoped.
-Consequently, they traded #497 to the C&TSRR for K-36 #482 and #499 to Royal Gorge Park in Canon City for #486.
-However, the problems experienced by the D&SNG are now thought to have been isolated to locomotive #497's trailing truck and not universal to all K-37s.
+The Durango & Silverton originally owned four of the surviving K-37s, but they found that the #497 was too hard on their track and did not handle the Animas Canyon section of the route as well as they would have hoped.
+Consequently, they traded #497 to the Cumbres & Toltec for K-36 #482 and #499 to Royal Gorge Park in Canon City for #486.
+This has led to something of a stigma being attached to the locomotives among enthusiasts, believing that the issues suffered by #497 were the result of a fault in the locomotive's design, rather than an isolated issue.
+However, the problems experienced by the Durango & Silverton were due to mechanical complications with #497's trailing truck caused by a 1960 wreck, and not universal to all K-37s.

+On February 16, 2022, the Cumbres & Toltec announced that #492 and #497 are both being evaluated to see which one was more fit for restoration to operating condition.
+After careful evaluation, the Cumbres & Toltec chose #492 for the restoration instead of #497.
+On August 9, 2023, #492 was moved off of its storage track and moved into the Chama roundhouse in preparation for the restoration.
+Currently, the Cumbres & Toltec is restoring 492 as a coal-burning locomotive and will also be temporarily using #497's tender behind #492.

 Conversion to Oil

-Steam locomotives are a popular and attractive element of heritage railroads like the Durango and Silverton Narrow Gauge Railroad and the Cumbres and Toltec.
+Steam locomotives are a popular and attractive element of heritage railroads like the D&SNG and the C&TSRR.
 Burning coal tends to produce cinders, which can be a primary source of ignition for wildfires.
 Converting an engine from coal to oil eliminates the source of cinders.
 This will allow the engines to run when drought conditions would warrant replacing a steam engine with a diesel locomotive to decrease the probability of ignition.

 On May 4, 2016, the D&SNG, in cooperation with the Colorado Railroad Museum, transported locomotive #493 to Durango after resting in Silverton for almost 20 years with the plan of having the museum transport it to Golden, Colorado and have it restored as well.
 However, after plans with the museum fell through, the D&SNG decided to undertake the restoration of #493 themselves.
 In the restoration process of #493 however, the locomotive was converted to oil-burning, making it the very first former D&RGW 2-8-2 to be converted to oil-burning instead of coal-burning, the next one being K-28 class #473.
 On January 24, 2020, #493 moved under its own power for the first time in over 50 years, making it the first D&RGW K-37 class since #497 to run on the D&SNG. #493 then ran its first revenue run on the D&SNG on February 14, 2020.
-On February 16, 2022, the C&TSRR announced that #492 and #497 are both being evaluated to see which one is more fit for restoration to operating condition, though it is unclear if the chosen locomotive will also be converted from coal-burning to oil-burning.